PEOPLE

 M.Arch, B.Arch Design, ARBV, RAIA

-Anna Jankvoic is a registered architect in the state of Victoria and a director of Simulaa.
+Anna Jankvoic is a registered architect and a director of Simulaa.
 Prior to establishing Simulaa, Anna practiced at John Wardle Architects, as a Project Architect in the design and delivery of a variety of projects across Residential, small Public work, Multi-Residential, Mixed-use Commercial, Educational & Institutional projects and Master Planning.
 Anna’s early post-Graduate career began at Edmond & Corrigan where she played a part in all aspects of the practice and its projects for 5 years—working across an extensive number of Residential and Public works that culminated with her architectural Registration in 2013.
 Alongside Simulaa, Anna is a Lecturer Industry Fellow at the School of Architecture and Urban Design, RMIT.

 Andre Bonnice